• Skip to main content

 Copyright © 2015 - 2026 East Bay Chiropractic Wellness P.C.
 All Rights Reserved.

-Cookie Policy | Privacy Policy
+Cookie Policy | Privacy Policy | Medical Disclaimer

 The information provided on this website is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Results vary by individual.
 Always consult with a qualified physician before making any decisions regarding hair restoration or any other medical procedure.
-East Bay Chiropractic Wellness P.C.'s surgical procedures are performed by Dr. Martin Marmorale, DC, a licensed physician.
+Chiropractic care at East Bay Chiropractic Wellness P.C. is provided by Dr. Martin Marmorale, DC, a licensed Doctor of Chiropractic in New York State.
 Schedule a consultation to discuss your specific situation.

 We use cookies to analyze our traffic and enhance your browsing experience.
 By clicking "Accept" you consent to our use of cookies.